Sow With An Expectation

 The dictionary definition of sowing is to scatter seed over the land with the expectation of growth.

-Whatever seed that you plant you are expecting to see the plant for that particular seed.
+Whatever seed that you plant you are expecting to produce the tree for that particular seed.
 Therefore, if you plant a mango seed you are not expecting an apple tree to shoot from it.

 The Levitical laws had certain requirements for sowing seed.
 One of them is that the land must be sowed for six years then rested on the seventh year.